 Long recognised as a foodie’s paradise, Ludlow celebrates the culinary arts all year round.
 Traditional butchers, bakers and greengrocers line the town’s market square which comes alive for three days in December with a Christmas Market showcasing all manner of festive cheer and tastes.
-For a more traditional taste of Christmas, visit Ludlow Castle on 23 and 24 November and soak in the atmosphere of the annual Medieval Christmas Fayre.
+For a more traditional taste of Christmas, visit Ludlow Castle and soak in the atmosphere of the annual Medieval Christmas Fayre.
 Drink spiced cider, eat freshly baked mince pies, and watch Medieval entertainment like jousts and puppet shows.

 Few cities dive into the festive season as much as Salisbury does.
 Festivities begin in mid-November with the annual Christmas lights switch-on event.
 Visit the Christmas House (Mompesson House) to see displays of how Christmas has been celebrated through the ages, and wrap up warm for some outdoor ice skating in the Guildhall Square.
 Once you’re all skated out, step off the ice into the Christmas Market and browse for a unique gift or the perfect festive tipple.

 Lights and sounds play a big part in most Christmas celebrations, but Norwich really goes all out for the festive period.
 Now an annual tradition in the city, the Tunnel of Light has garnered attention from across the country, thanks to a dazzling light display.
 Take a stroll through the tunnel, then visit the traditional Christmas market to soak in the festive atmosphere; listen to cheery Christmas tunes and eat gingerbread as you explore the independent stalls packed with local crafts.

 Tucked away in the heart of County Durham, Beamish Museum is a time machine-style recreation of life in the early 19th and early 20th century.
 Christmas is no exception, allowing you to indulge in the sights, sounds and (best of all) tastes of Christmas past.
 Experience wonderful festivities and enjoy a wintery stroll around the open-air museum grounds, made extra special by the unique surroundings.
 Afterwards, see the traditional decorations, enjoy festive treats and find that perfect present.